You are viewing Australian and NZ students' course information. Change to view international students' course information.

 Why choose this course?

-QUT’s pharmacy degree is continually reviewed in close consultation with the profession to capture the latest practices and emerging trends in community and hospital pharmacy.
-Our degree covers the essential scientific knowledge but also incorporates communication and business management units to ensure you understand the contemporary practice of pharmacy, including the challenges and opportunities of working in a retail or hospital environment.
-This course is embedded with work placements that allow graduates to confidently dispense medications and counsel patients when they enter the industry.
+QUT’s pharmacy degree is regularly reviewed in consultation with the profession to capture the emerging trends in community and hospital pharmacy.
+This degree covers the essential scientific knowledge, and incorporates communication and business management units to ensure you understand the contemporary practice of pharmacy including the challenges and opportunities of working in a retail or hospital environment.

 You will undertake your first clinical placement in a real pharmacy environment during second year.
 You will expand your counselling skills and increase your knowledge regarding a range of OTC and prescription medications used to treat cardiovascular and gastrointestinal tract disorders.
 You will learn how to perform pharmaceutical calculations, prepare basic pharmaceutical products, and gain a deeper understanding of how drugs interact with the human body, producing their therapeutic and sometimes adverse effects.

-In third year you will spend three hours per week in a community or hospital pharmacy followed by a one-week full-time clinical placement in each semester.
-There is an emphasis on drugs used to treat central nervous system disorders, in addition to drugs prescribed for cancer and infectious diseases.
+In third year there is an emphasis on drugs used to treat central nervous system disorders, in addition to drugs prescribed for cancer and infectious diseases.
 You will learn how to prepare more complex product formulations and cover topics that provide vital information to health professionals regarding the optimal choice of drug therapy for individual patients.

 Final year focuses on the integration and applications of your studies into current pharmacy practice.
 A range of guest lecturers will present material regarding social issues and current practices in women’s and Indigenous health and you will study specialised topics including pharmacotherapeutics, epidemiology and pharmacoeconomics.